-For low-income people living with HIV/AIDS throughout the Chicago metropolitan area, HHO offers three options for them to access nutritious food through the Vital Bridges program:
+For low-income people living with HIV/AIDS throughout the Chicago metropolitan area, HAH offers options for them to access nutritious food through the Vital Bridges program:

-- There are four grocery centers in the Edgewater, Englewood and Garfield Park communities in the city and in suburban Elk Grove Village.
+- There are three grocery centers in the the Edgewater, Englewood and Garfield Park communities in the city.
 Eligible participants can shop weekly, selecting nutritious food equal to 10 meals per week from a menu of fresh and non-perishable options.

-Each year, HHO provides nutritious food for more than 400,000 meals per year for low-income people living with HIV.
+Each year, HAH provides nutritious food for more than 400,000 meals per year for low-income people living with HIV.

 For participants in our residential programs, meals are prepared on-site and served in a community setting.
-Staff members and participants work together to plan and prepare the meals, ordering food on a weekly basis.
+Under the guidance of a Registered Dietitian, staff members and participants work together to plan and prepare the meals, ordering food on a weekly basis.

 Nutrition Counseling and Education Services

-HHO has a team of five Registered Dietitians who provide nutrition education and counseling across the organization to our diverse populations.
+HAH has a team of four Registered Dietitians who provide nutrition education and counseling across the organization to our diverse populations.
 The dietitian team offers individual and group services with a focus on helping people develop healthy eating habits and build nutritious diets.
 Services include:

 - For people living with HIV, individual and group education and counseling sessions are available at each of the grocery centers every week.
 These sessions include cooking demonstrations and workshops presented by the dietitians.